-Brendan is an accomplished Director with broad and strategic experience across a portfolio of Board positions.
-Currently Managing Director at International Maritime Services Pty Ltd (IMS), a privately held maritime services company based in Perth WA, Brendan joined the Breast Cancer Care WA board in October 2020.
+Brendan is a 40 under 40 winner and an accomplished Director with broad and strategic experience.
+He is Managing Director at a privately held maritime company based in Fremantle and joined the Breast Cancer Care WA board in October 2020 after a long association with the organisation.

-A 40 under 40 winner with post-graduate qualifications in leadership, business administration, and transport and logistics, Brendan has substantial experience in the marine and tourism industries in diverse roles including commercial, operations, corporate development, and sustainability.
+Post-graduate qualifications in leadership, sustainability, business administration, and transport and logistics, underpin Brendan's substantial experience in the water transport industry in diverse roles including commercial, operations, corporate development, and sustainability.

-With 10 years' executive experience across private sector and community organizations, he operates with a strong emphasis on advocacy, governance, and strategy, particularly within dynamic or challenging business environments.
+With over 10 years' global executive experience across private sector and community organizations, he operates with a strong emphasis on advocacy, governance, and strategy, within dynamic and inspiring organisations.